 - Virgin Islands (Caribbean)

 So is the US National Parks Pass worth buying?

-It’s worth doing the maths though as the value you get will depend on which parks you are planning to visit.
-Our route covered a lot of the most famous and therefore most pricey National Parks, but if you’re concentrating on smaller parks or visiting more National Forests which are often free, it might not be worth it.
+It’s worth doing the maths though as how much value you get will from the pass depends on which parks you are planning to visit.
+Our route took us through the southwest which has a lot of the most famous and therefore most expensive National Parks.
+But if you’re visiting an area like Alaska where most of the parks are free to enter, it might not be worth it.